Create the perfect wedding day photography timeline.

 Wedding Party Portraits

 When creating your family formals list, keep in mind that each grouping takes an average of 2 minutes.
 So, if you only have an hour scheduled for photos of your family, bridal party and two of you, you might want to keep the family formals list shorter, in order to leave time for the portraits of the two of you.
+If you choose to do family formals before the ceremony, we recommend keeping your list to immediate family only and saving the extended family portraits for after the ceremony.

 Now the party starts!
-All formalities (ie first dance, parent dances, toasts, cake) typically happen during the first 2 hours of the reception.
+All formalities (i.e. entrance, first dance, parent dances, toasts, cake) typically happen during the first 2 hours of the reception.
 After that it’s dancing time!
 Once we talk through your timeline we can see if more hours need to be added to your package to cover everything you’d like captured at the reception.

 Group photos at the reception typically take 3-5 minutes per grouping because people are often more scattered about and need to be gathered together.
 If this is important to you, then it might be a good idea to connect with your DJ or band so they can help get the right people in the right place at the right time.